 If you need to take your child out of school during the day, please let us know either in person or by letter.
+Please report to the office if you arrive late to school.
 We are required by law to distinguish between children’s authorised and unauthorised absences, and every year we have to publish statistics of all absences.

 What will my child eat during the school day?